BigMurph619/Murphmon/README.md

 [Setup Guide Found Here](https://github.com/TakeJoshyy/TheMurphVerse/blob/main/setup.md)

-Murphmon uses its own patch, RNQS file, and specific randomizer versions.
+ALL versions of Murphmon use their own patch, RNQS file, and specific randomizer versions.
+Refer to the link above for setup of Murphmon.

 The Murphmon patch includes Quality of life enhancements developed by DrMaple and encounter rate/Safari Fishing changes developed by BigMurph619.